Your browser does not support the video tag. Frustrated with glasses and contacts? So was Victoria! Find out if… Read

 - Wish to reduce your dependence on eyeglasses and contact lenses?

 If you are considering LASIK, then a thorough diagnostic eye evaluation at Gulfcoast Eye Care is highly recommended.
-During this visit, one of our experienced eye doctors will meet with you to perform preoperative testing, and discuss with you risks, alternatives, and expected outcomes.
-Your doctor will assess a number of factors with you including your age, the health of your eyes, your overall health, anatomical variations of your eye, and your vision goals to determine if LASIK is an option for you.
+During this visit, one of our experienced eye doctors will meet with you to perform pre-operative testing and discuss with you risks, alternatives, and expected outcomes.
+Your doctor will assess a number of factors with you, including your age, the health of your eyes, your overall health, anatomical variations of your eye, and your vision goals to determine if LASIK is an option for you.
 This evaluation utilizes the most advanced technologies, takes approximately 90 minutes of your time, and is well worth it.
-Even if you are not a candidate for LASIK, you and your doctor could decide that PRK (Photo Refractive Keratectomy), Implantable Contact Lens, Refractive Lens Exchange, or cataract surgery might be a better option for you.
+Even if you are not a candidate for LASIK, you and your doctor could decide that PRK (Photo Refractive Keratectomy), Implantable Contact Lenses, Refractive Lens Exchange, or cataract surgery might be a better option for you.

-While the many LASIK procedures today are performed with a microkeratome, a mechanical device that creates the flap, Dr. Manning instead performs the “all-laser” or “bladeless” option for LASIK surgery.
+While the many LASIK procedures today are performed with a microkeratome, a mechanical device that creates the flap, Dr. Michael Manning instead performs the “all-laser” or “bladeless” option for LASIK surgery.
 Using the Wavelight Femtosecond laser, a computer-controlled femtosecond laser is used to create the corneal flap through delivery of rapid, painless pulses of light.
-The femtosecond laser provides a safer, more precise was of creating the corneal flap that produces improved accuracy and superior visual outcomes.
+The femtosecond laser can provide a more precise way of creating the corneal flap that produces improved accuracy and superior visual outcomes.

 What to Expect on the Day of Surgery